 MAALL Book to Action is a service project that brings MAALL together to read a common title and benefit the community in which the Annual Meeting is hosted by providing books to those who need them.

-We look forward to discussing this title with you when we meet you in St. Louis in October!
+We look forward to discussing Whatever It Takes with you in Indianapolis in October!

 Cindy Bassett and Gail Wechsler